Configurable sample point for fdcanusb/mjcanfd-usb-1x

 Moteus performance analysis tool - v2

 Well, that didn’t take long!
 Only a short time ago I announced the first release of the moteus performance analysis tool.
 In that short time frame, I basically did a complete rewrite (more on that later on), that added a bunch of new capabilities.
 You can now create nearly any table comparison you can imagine, enter custom motor configurations and even produce 2D graphical plots showing supply power, temperature, or efficiency versus speed and torque.
-Read on to learn more!
+Check out the tool live here, and read on to learn more.

 Automatic selection of voltage mode control